 Cross Westminster Bridge with the London Eye on your left and approach Southbank through the grassy Jubilee Gardens.
 Southbank is also full of cool street performers and sometimes with food stalls too.
+This is a great place to pick up some London souvenirs.
+There are so many cool items to buy in London to remind you of your trip!
 By this time you’ll probably need to pee again so go inside the London Eye ticket office for the free loos there.

 Now chill out on Jubilee Gardens because you’re likely exhausted!